-David Graham, the FDA whistleblower, explained that the FDA structural make-up is biased favouring industry interests.
+In Ch2: Part 2, I introduced you to David Graham, the FDA whistleblower.
+Remember his interview, where he explained the FDA structural make-up is biased favouring pharmaceutical company interests.
 He stated (emphasis mine):

 As currently configured, the FDA is not able to adequately protect the American public.
 It's more interested in protecting the interests of industry.
 It views industry as its client, and the client is someone whose interest you represent.
 Unfortunately, that is the way the FDA is currently structured.
 Within the Center for Drug Evaluation and Research about 80 percent of the resources are geared towards the approval of new drugs and 20 percent is for everything else.
 Drug safety is about five percent.
 The "gorilla in the living room" is new drugs and approval.
 Congress has not only created that structure, they have also worsened that structure through the PDUFA, the Prescription Drug User Fee Act, by which drug companies pay money to the FDA so they will review and approve its drug.